Sameer0820/Instagram/README.md

 ## Instagram Clone

-It's a clone of Instagram App made using Flutter and Firebase with basic fuctionalities.
+It's a clone of Instagram App made using Flutter and Firebase with basic functionalities.

 ## Setup